Winner: 12 Years a Slave

 Other nominees: American Hustle, Captain Phillips, Dallas Buyers Club, Gravity, Her, Nebraska, Philomena, The Wolf of Wall Street

-Well, there are hardly any surprises here, with virtually every film commentator predicting ‘12 Years a Slave’s win.
+Well, there are hardly any surprises here, with virtually every film commentator predicting ‘12 Years a Slave’’s win.
 It is easy to see why there was hardly any competition at all in this category, too.
-With greatest respect and admiration for other nominated films, ‘12 Years a Slave’ just stands out in terms of its artistic merit and, most importantly, the impact it produces.
+With the greatest of respects to other nominated films, ‘12 Years a Slave’ just stands out in terms of its artistic merit and, most importantly, the impact it produces.
 I don’t mind if ‘Gravity’ sweeps every award out there, as long as the Best Picture goes to its most deserved contender.
 Arguably, ’12 Years a Slave’ is the only film in the category to which you can comfortably assign the word ‘masterpiece’.
 It is a great achievement for everyone involved in the production of this film, especially for its director, Steve McQueen.

 Winner: Alfonso Cuarón (Gravity)